 A study of representative plays from Ibsen to contemporary dramatists.
 This is a close readings course.
 Writers whose works may be considered include Ibsen, Strindberg, Chekhov, Rostand, Shaw, Coward, Wilde, Synge, Eliot, O'Neill, Miller, Williams, Beckett, Shepard, Wasserstein, Mamet, and Stoppard.
-Prerequisite: Grade of "C-" or better in EN 200.
+Prerequisite: Grade of "C-" or better in at least one 200-level English course.